Wu Li: Life

 At the age of 50, Wu Li's life took a dramatic turn.
-After the death of his wife and his masters, obeying to an internal quest for spiritual excellence, fascinated by the Jesuit art and architecture, and after having been a Catholic for seven years, he chose to join the Jesuits in Macau in pursue of the 'heavenly learning'.
-There he strenuously searched 'the Western Lantern', struggling to learn a new language (Latin) and to acquire a new religious dimension, on the lines of the 'Spiritual Exercises', as a son of Saint Ignatius of Loyola.
+After the death of his wife and his masters, obeying to an internal quest for spiritual excellence, fascinated by the Jesuit art and architecture, and after having been a Catholic for seven years, he chose to join the Jesuit priesthood and entered St. Paul's College, Macau to pursue both the 'heavenly learning' and the Roman Catholic priesthood.
+There he strenuously searched 'the Western Lantern', struggling to learn a new language (Ecclesiastical Latin) and to acquire a new religious dimension, on the lines of the 'Spiritual Exercises', as a son of Saint Ignatius of Loyola.

-He was consecrated a priest on 1 Aug 1688 in Nanjing by Chinese bishop Luo Wenzao.
+He was ordained a priest on 1 August 1688 in Nanjing by Chinese bishop Luo Wenzao.
 His first pastoral assignment was in Shanghai.
 In 1691 he was put in charge of the religious affairs of the Jiading Catholic Church.

 Wu Li indeed chose for himself a path of self-denial and total dedication to the new faith and to the new ministry.
 Often disguised as a peasant or fisherman, he traveled for thirty years from village to village to evangelize.
-Wu Li could have become a rich and famous court painter, as had his friend Wang Hui, but he chose instead the obscurity of Jiangsu countryside to serve as an itinerant missionary and pastor, struggling against tremendous difficulties and with poor results.
-He was a good shepherd, in imitation of Christ, totally devoted to the spiritual welfare of peasants.
-The poems that he kept writing as a priest illustrate exceptional qualities of his tireless dedication, his faith, his joys and the moments of frustration.
+Wu Li could have become a rich and famous court painter, as had his friend Wang Hui, but he chose instead the obscurity of Jiangsu countryside to serve as an itinerant missionary priest, struggling against tremendous difficulties and with poor results.
+He was a good shepherd, in imitation of Jesus Christ, totally devoted to the spiritual welfare of peasants.
+The Chinese poetry he kept writing as a priest illustrate exceptional qualities of his tireless dedication, his faith, his joys and the moments of frustration.

 Wu Li in no way rejected his Chinese identity, as shown by the fact that his paintings maintained an autochthonous style, and he signed them with his Chinese name.
 The extent of Western influence in his figurative art, if any, has been discussed by scholars, with no clear consensus reached.

 Scholars, however, agree on the exceptionally important value of Wu Li's personal experience.
 Wu Li was a man of rare qualities: a fine Chinese intellectual, a remarkable artist, a Jesuit, a missionary and a priest totally devoted to his flock.

 Wu died at age 86 after serving 30 years as a priest.
 He composed many poems reflecting his own preaching career and religious feelings, which are collected in an anthology, San Yi Ji.
-His sermons from 15 Aug 1696 to 25 Dec 1697 and other religious activities were compiled by Zhao Lun, a convert in Jiading, in a book, Kou Duo (Record of Word and Deeds), the first collection of sermons by a Chinese priest.
+His sermons from 15 August 1696 to 25 December 1697 and other religious activities were compiled by Zhao Lun, a convert in Jiading, in a book, Kou Duo (Record of Word and Deeds), the first collection of sermons by a Chinese priest.